 The Magru Mahadev Temple is another one of Himachal’s ancient wooden temples displaying its native architecture.
 As usual, the exact details are not known.
 I am sure the relics inside are ancient but the outer structure seems to have been renovated recently.
 There is also a school adjacent to the temple which displays similar structure.
 It is probably somehow connected with the temple.
 Some of the kids at the school were camera shy, some were not.

 After exploring the exteriors, we entered inside and were taken aback by the amount of details on the walls and the roof.
 While the temple is dedicated to Shiva, the sculptures displayed a varied range of mythological stories.
 I could identify some of them while some others remained a mystery.
 However, the head priest appeared soon as we were about to leave.
 He made us go back inside again and started explaining each and every frame.
 Some stories from Mahabharata, some scenes from Yama Loka (Hell), and many local myths were recounted by him.
-I could identify the dashavatars, a scene where Arjuna is shooting at arrow at the target while looking the other way, and one which is supposed to be Prithu tilling the land.
+I could identify the dashavatars, a scene where Arjuna is shooting at arrow at the target while looking the other way, and some otehr scenes from the epics.
 As per the locals, certain dangling parts that I had seen in other temples too, were representative of people who commit suicide and get stuck somewhere between this and the other world.
 He also told us that the original part of the temple was made from only one gigantic devdar tree.

 A small crowd had gathered around the temple by then.
 They were happy to see visitors from distant lands as not too many come here or even know of it.
 The priest even offered to host us for the night.
 On hindsight, that would have been the right thing to do as we could find a bus to any place in the morning while exploring the place in a more extensive manner that day.
 But a trip is not complete without self-inflicted miseries.
 So, we decided to start walking towards Janjehli and hope to get lifts.